 NCLC gratefully acknowledges the many practitioners who contributed to the analysis, and the nationally recognized class action firm Berger Montague, which made an excellent 2015 summary of state standing doctrines available to NCLC for purposes of preparing the appendix.

-Because state standing rules as applied to consumer statutes may still be unsettled or opaque in some states, NCLC particularly welcomes comments, corrections, and additions to the state-by-state analysis, sent to firstname.lastname@example.org.
-For a limited time, the state-by-state analysis is free to the public.
-Follow the links found in this article or go directly to NCLC’s Consumer Class Actions Appx.
+Because state standing rules as applied to consumer statutes may still be unsettled or opaque in some states, NCLC particularly welcomes comments, corrections, and additions to the state-by-state analysis, sent to [email protected] For a limited time, the state-by-state analysis is free to the public.
+See NCLC’s Consumer Class Actions Appx.
 G.

 Most State Supreme Courts Have Not Endorsed Ramirez or Spokeo

 Whether state courts should follow Spokeo and Ramirez is an open question in almost all fifty states and the District of Columbia.
-Ramirez was issued ten months ago, yet as of the end of April only two state supreme courts had cited it, and only one of those decisions—State ex rel.
+Ramirez was issued nine months ago, yet the only state Supreme Court decision to cite it with approval as of early 2022 is State ex rel.
 W. Va.
 University Hospitals-East, Inc. v.
 Hammer, 866 S.E.2d 187, 196 (W. Va.
-2021)—cited it with apparent approval.
-But not only did two justices dissent from that ruling, but on April 22, 2022, the same court issued another opinion, discussed below, that is very favorable in allowing standing for claims under consumer protection statutes in the state’s courts.
+2021).
 Similarly, barely a handful of state supreme courts have cited Spokeo with approval for anything other than general principles.
 A substantial number of state supreme courts have rejected Lujan v.
 Defenders of Wildlife, 504 U.S. 555 (1992), the seminal decision setting forth the Supreme Court’s general test for standing, including the concrete injury requirement that Ramirez construed so harshly.
 See NCLC’s Consumer Class Actions Appx.
 G.3.1.

 Moreover, most state supreme courts have never ruled on state court standing requirements as specifically applied to consumer protection statutes.
 Instead, in many states, the standing doctrine has developed in cases where the legislature did not create a private right of action, such as taxpayer suits or citizen suits challenging governmental policies or expenditures.